 That’s a higher percentage than anything we’ve seen before, don’t you think?

 We all need to run personal errands during the day at some point.
-From pediatrician appointments to license renewals, yoga classes, etc. Taking entire days off for each is just insane.
+From pediatrician appointments to license renewals, yoga classes, etc. Taking entire days off for each would simply be insane.

 Working remotely allows your employees to manage their time better without the burden of being confined to the office most of the day.

-💡 How GAT Helps Remote Businesses Working in G Suite?
+How GAT Helps Remote Businesses Working in Google Workspace:

-GAT — Remote Work Made Easier Using the Right Tools.
+GAT — Remote Work made easier by using the Right Tools

 - Analyse: GAT helps you get just the granular insights you need to audit and monitor your remote workers’ online presence in G Suite.